huggingface/blog/bitsandbytes-4bit-integration.md

 ### FP4 precision in few words

 The sign bit represents the sign (+/-), the exponent bits a base two to the power of the integer represented by the bits (e.g. `2^{010} = 2^{2} = 4`), and the fraction or mantissa is the sum of powers of negative two which are “active” for each bit that is “1”.
 If a bit is “0” the fraction remains unchanged for that power of `2^-i` where i is the position of the bit in the bit-sequence.
-For example, for 1010 we have `(0 + 2^-1 + 0 + 2^-3) = (0.5 + 0.125) = 0.625`.
-To get a value, we add “1” to the fraction and multiple all results together, for example, with 2 exponent bits and one mantissa bit the representations 1101 would be:
+For example, for mantissa bits 1010 we have `(0 + 2^-1 + 0 + 2^-3) = (0.5 + 0.125) = 0.625`.
+To get a value, we add “1” to the fraction and multiply all results together, for example, with 2 exponent bits and one mantissa bit the representations 1101 would be:

 `-1 * 2^(2) * (1 + 2^-1) = -1 * 4 * 1.5 = -6`